-Item 3.
+Item 2.
 Proof of Publication

-Shakayla Irby, Administrative Assistant stated the meeting was published online at the TPO website and the City of Ocala, Belleview and Dunnellon and Marion County meeting calendars on October 20, 2020.
-The meeting was also published to the TPO's Facebook and Twitter pages.
+Secretary Shakayla Irby stated the meeting had been published online to the TPO's website, as well as the City of Ocala, Belleview, Marion County, and Dunnellon's websites on October 6, 2020.
+The meeting had also been published to the Star Banner news calendar, and the TPOs Facebook and Twitter pages.

-Item 4a.
-I-75 Interchange at NW 49th Street PD&E Study
+Item 3A.
+I-75 & NW 49th Avenue PD&E Update